Cookbook

 Unless specified each endpoint needs to declare what security schemes it supports.
 However, there is a way to also configure security schemes globally for the whole API.

-This is done on the @OA\OpenApi annotations:
+This is done on the @OA\OpenApi annotation:

 Nested objects